Updated: June 14, 2018

 Instead of Freon, use Puron

-The industry has changed from R22 to R410a, which you may recognize by the brand name Puron.
+The industry has changed from R22 to R410a, which you may know by the brand name Puron.
 In the remainder this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
-There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
+There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
 It provides a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard information about “drop-in” replacements for R22.
 We strongly against against this route.
 Normally a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this appears to be an easy solution.
 It typically costs the homeowner more money, and virtually always voids the manufacturer warranty.
 The truth about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
 The phrase “drop-in” is referring to retrofitting a air conditioner, which when done correctly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
 In part, this is because different refrigerants function at different pressure levels and demand different parts to run, which forces the technician to replace the most expensive components of your system to be compatible with the new refrigerant.
 If this critical step is skipped, your system will quickly stop operating, and you’ll end up installing a new unit anyway.